Is the Universe One Big Brain?

 • Is each galaxy connected to each other galaxy, like neurons are connected inside the brain?

-• Do the black holes at the center of every galaxy act as a computer server, storing electromagnetic photonic data it gathers from each one of its stars?
+• Do the black holes at the center of every galaxy act as a computer server, storing electromagnetic photonic-quantum data gathered from each star?

 The above thought experiment has been consuming me for a number of years now.